mahdihaghverdi/timetp/README.md

     )
 ```

-This `if` statement acts the two ways of the 0 state, it check if the string passed to it starts with a letter or not.
+This `if` statement decides between the two ways of the state 0, it check if the string passed to it starts with a letter or not.

-This point is in the programming environment we have raised `SyntaxError` but in DFA we had to write a loop to say this is an error state
+Here, in the programming environment, we have raised `SyntaxError` but in DFA we had to write a loop to say this is an error state

 Let's see how it works
 ```python